dotexe1337/LFSInstaller/README.md

 # Important Note
 It is highly recommended that you install LFS by phase installation type.
+It is also extremely important that you check the scripts themselves to see exactly how you want to proceed the installation.

 ## License
 This project is licensed under MIT License.
 See the [LICENSE] file for details.